debianmaster/Notes/poc.md

 yum install ansible
-ansible all -m shell -a "date" -i hosts ansible all -m shell -a "getenforce" -i hosts
+ansible all -m shell -a "date" -i hosts ansible all -m shell -a "getenforce" -i hosts ansible all -m shell -a "dig +short master1" -i hosts
 ```